 BURNAYAN.
 When we visited Vigan, we went to the place where these burnay jars were made.
 Burnayan is a potter’s village where from a mound of tight sticky clay dug out from the riverbank, the dark and heavy burnay jars are individually shaped by-hand on a potter’s wheel and fired in an open kiln.

 Old time potters claim that burnay is the first jar their ancestors ever made.
 Traditionally, burnay potters have always stayed around Vigan because they believed that this is where their ancestors lived and had taught them the art of burnay-making.

-Burnay is heavy.
-Even the smallest jar packs a sturdy weight.
-Burnay is heavy because it is a closed, tightly packed jar which is kneaded and pounded over and over to make it air-tight.
+BURNAY IS HEAVY.
+The smallest burnay jar packs a sturdy weight.
+These earthenware is heavy because it is a closed, tightly packed jar which is kneaded and pounded over and over to make it air-tight.
 Fine gravel, sand, and ashes are mixed into the clay.
 All these make the burnay heavy and very sturdy.